UMassCybersecurity/UMassCTF25/README.md

 ### 🎉 Deploying Challenges

-1. Before deploying your challenge, you must validate that the **pre-merge** checks have passed
+1. Before deploying your challenge, ensure that all **pre-merge checks** have passed.
-    - the pre-merge checks make sure that your `info.yaml` contains all the required fields
+   - These checks validate that your `info.yaml` file includes all required fields.
-    - you should see the green check mark on your PR as shown in this image:
+   - You should see a green checkmark on your Pull Request (PR), confirming that the checks have completed successfully, as shown in this image:

 **End to End Tests**
 #TODO: say what we test, include screenshot of green check mark, include instructions for troubleshooting if they fail